scalikejdbc/scalikejdbc.github.io/source/documentation/transaction.html.md

 }
 ```

-*localTx*

-To take control of all the side-effects that happen in `localTx` method, you can use `suspend` method to wrap the code blocks using `localTx`.
+To take control of all the side-effects that happen within a `localTx` code block, you can use `suspend` method to wrap the code blocks using `localTx`:

 ```scala
 import scalikejdbc._